Paul Sinha

-Supriya Kumar "Paul" Sinha (born 28 May 1970) is an English quizzer, comedian, doctor and broadcaster.
-He has written and performed extensively on Radio 4, and is one of the six Chasers on the ITV game show The Chase.
+Supriya Kumar "Paul" Sinha (born 28 May 1970) is a British professional quizzer and comedian.
+He has written and performed extensively on BBC Radio 4, and is one of the six Chasers on the ITV game show The Chase.

 Early life

+Supriya Kumar Sinha was born on 28 May 1970 to Bengali Hindu parents.
+His father and paternal grandfather were doctors; his mother was a nurse.
+He attributes the name Paul to a "misunderstanding with nursing staff" in the newsletter announcing his birth, and says that this name "stuck".

+In a 2024 interview with The Big Issue, Sinha described a racially motivated mugging he experienced at age 16; while he was on the train to a Liverpool F.C. match, some fellow football fans mocked his accent and ethnic background before stealing his watch.

-Supriya Kumar Sinha was born on 28 May 1970.
-He was educated at Dulwich College and St George's Hospital Medical School.
-Sinha is a former general practitioner, qualifying in the 1990s.
+Sinha was educated at Dulwich College and St George's Hospital Medical School.
+He is a former general practitioner, qualifying in the 1990s.
 While at medical school he developed a taste for the stage in St George's annual revue and refined his comedy as co-editor of the medical school newsletter, popularly known as the Slag Mag.

 Career

 Stand-up comedy

 Sinha began performing stand-up while working as a junior doctor in hospitals in London and King's Lynn.
 His early material drew on his sexuality and ethnicity, with heavy use of puns.
 In 1999, he came third in the final of the Hackney Empire New Act of the Year.

 After several years of combining touring with his nascent medical career, Sinha's breakthrough came with his second solo Edinburgh show, Saint or Sinha?, which earned him an if.comeddie nomination in 2006.